-In school we have Learning Mentors that are trained in the skills needed to listen and guide pupils that may need social, emotional or mental health support.
+In school we have Student Support managers that are trained in the skills needed to listen and guide pupils that may need social, emotional or mental health support.

 There are 2 post-boxes placed for pupils to post any concerns they may have within school.
 Pupils can find these in Oldknow library and outside the school nurse’s office in the Talbot Building.
-The Learning Mentors will deal with any concerns on a daily basis or signpost pupils and their families to appropriate professionals who can support them.
+The Student Support managers will deal with any concerns on a daily basis or signpost pupils and their families to appropriate professionals who can support them.

-The Leaning Mentors have an “open door” policy and one of them will be available at lunchtime and break time to listen or to talk to anyone that needs one to one support.
+The Student Support managers have an “open door” policy and one of them will be available at lunchtime and break time to listen or to talk to anyone that needs one to one support.

 If you find that you need additional support outside of school hours, the following services may be of interest to you:

 PAUSE Forward Thinking Birmingham